 The most reliable upper limits of the size of the emission region come from the fast time variability of the X-ray fluxes.
 As the regions causing large flares should be causally connected, flare durations of $\Delta t$ imply an upper limit on the source region size of:

-We neglect in the following the effects of gravitational time dilation and Doppler effects on the observed flux variability time scales as both effects are expected to impact the results by several 10\% at most.
+We neglect in the following the effects of gravitational time dilation and Doppler effects on the observed flux variability time scales as both effects are expected to impact the results by a few 10\% at most.
 We use the fast flares described by \citet{2003MNRAS.343L..84G}.
-In the soft state the fastest flares exhibit exponential rise and decline times of $\sim$7\,ms which translates into an upper limit on the size of the emission region of $\Delta R\,<\,$34\,$r_{\rm g}$.
-A large fraction of the soft state emission is thought to come from between the Innermost Stable Circular Orbit (ISCO) and $5\,r_{\rm g}$ \citep[see][and Fig.\,\ref{f:eta}]{2014ApJ...790...29G} indicating that the disk collapses and replenishes with a seizable fraction of the speed of light.
-In the hard state, the fastest flares had flux variability times of 27\,ms translating into an upper limit on the size of the emission region of $\Delta R\,<\,$129\,$r_{\rm g}$.
-For the hard state, \citet{2010LNP...794...17G} reports on a time lag between the 2-30 keV emission (presumably from the corona) and the Fe K-$\alpha$ emission around 6.4 keV (presumably from the reflection of the coronal photons by the accretion disk) of 15\,ms - or $\Delta R\,<\,$72\,$r_{\rm g}$.
+In the soft state the fastest flares exhibit exponential rise and decline times of $\sim$7\,ms which translate into an upper limit on the size of the emission region of $\Delta R\,<\,$34\,$r_{\rm g}$.
+A large fraction of the soft state emission is thought to come from between the innermost stable circular orbit (ISCO) and $5\,r_{\rm g}$ \citep[see][and Fig.\,\ref{f:eta}]{2014ApJ...790...29G}, indicating that the disk collapses and replenishes with a sizable fraction of the speed of light.
+In the hard state, the fastest flares occurred on time scales of 27\,ms, corresponding to an upper limit on the size of the emission region of $\Delta R\,<\,$129\,$r_{\rm g}$.
+For the hard state, \citet{2010LNP...794...17G} reports a time lag between the 2-30 keV emission (presumably from the corona) and the Fe K-$\alpha$ emission around 6.4 keV (presumably from the reflection of the coronal photons by the accretion disk) of 15\,ms, corresponding to $\Delta R\,<\,$72\,$r_{\rm g}$.
 This limit is roughly consistent with the limit from the flux variability time scale, although it may constrain the distance of the corona from the reflecting accretion disk rather than the size of the corona.

-Early Fe K-$\alpha$ line analyses indicated a very compact corona located within $5\,r_{\rm g}$ from the black hole \citep[e.g.][and references therein]{2015MNRAS.451.4375F}.
+Early Fe K-$\alpha$ line analyses indicated a very compact corona located within $5\,r_{\rm g}$ from the black hole \citep[e.g.,][and references therein]{2015MNRAS.451.4375F}.
 Later refined analyses weakened this constraint giving a lamp post height between 19\,$r_{\rm g}$ and 36\,$r_{\rm g}$ \citep{2018ApJ...855....3T}.
-These results will need to be revised, once the location and properties of the corona are better constrained.
+These results will need to be revised once the location and properties of the corona are better constrained.

-\subsection{Luminosities and hard state stability}
+\subsubsection{Luminosities and hard state stability}